dlreeves/hack-langspec/spec/10-expressions.md

 If *expression* is present, if the designated element exists, the type and value of the result is the type and value of that element;
 otherwise, the result is `null`.

 If *expression* is omitted, a new element is inserted.
+Its key has type `int` and is one more than the highest, previously assigned, non-negative `int` key for this array.
+If this is the first element with a non-negative `int` key, key zero is used.
+However, if the highest, previously assigned `int` key for this array is [`PHP_INT_MAX`](06-constants.md#core-predefined-constants), **no new element is inserted**.
+The type and value of the result is the type and value of the new element.

+* If the usage context is as the left-hand side of a [*simple-assignment-expression*](10-expressions.md#simple-assignment): The value of the new element is the value of the right-hand side of that *simple-assignment-expression*.
+* If the usage context is as the left-hand side of a [*compound-assignment-expression*](10-expressions.md#compound-assignment): The expression `e1 op= e2` is evaluated as `e1 = null op (e2)`.
+* If the usage context is as the operand of a [postfix-](10-expressions.md#postfix-increment-and-decrement-operators) or [prefix-increment or decrement operator](10-expressions.md#prefix-increment-and-decrement-operators): The value of the new element is `null`.

+*postfix-expression designates a dict*

+If *expression* is present, if the designated element exists, the type and value of the result is the type and value of that element; otherwise, an exception of type `\OutOfBoundsException` is thrown.

+If *expression* is omitted, a new element is inserted.
 Its key has type `int` and is one more than the highest, previously assigned, non-negative